GlaucoNova Labs LogoGlaucoNova Labs

 Problem Framing:

-Glaucoma affects 80 million individuals worldwide with a global economic burden of $411 billion.
+Glaucoma is the leading cause of irreversible blindness, affecting 80 million individuals worldwide, and it's estimated that one in every 200 remains undiagnosed.
+It has a global economic burden of $411 billion.
 The foremost biomarker is elevated intraocular pressure (IOP), the buildup of aqueous humor damaging optic nerves.
 Causes underlying this phenomenon are unknown, there exists no cure, and it typically lacks warning symptoms, leading to gradual and "silent" vision loss.

 Problem Framing Illustration